The Berlin Summit

 At the Berlin Summit experts met to discuss and revise the EVE Discussion Document based on their own, and community, input.
 The discussion document developed EVE around five thematic areas:

 Climate information for vulnerable sectors and communities

 Advancing the science to support early warning and adaptation

 Developing a digital infrastructure to provide multi-tiered climate information for all

 Structure and governance models

-Comments on the document can be provided via the webform here.
-An outcome of the Berlin Summit for EVE will be a draft blueprint for EVE.
-The draft blueprint will be released in advance of the WCRP Open Science Conference in Kigali, Rwanda in October 2023, and based on further input, finalized as a proposal to be presented at COP28 in Dubai.
+Comments on the document were collected and discussed at the Summit resulting in the Summit Statment, which acts as a draft blueprint for EVE.
+THe statement will be taken to the WCRP Open Science Conference in Kigali, Rwanda in October 2023, and based on further input, finalized as a proposal to be presented at COP28 in Dubai.

-Financial support for the Berlin Summit is provided by the Germany ministry of education and research through it support of the German National Project WarmWorld.
-The ETH led Project EXCLAIM, the Hamburg Excellence Cluster CLICCS, the Horizon2020 Project NextGEMS, the Institute for Atmospheric Physics of the Chinese Academy of Sciences and the Max Planck Institutes for Chemistry and for Meteorology provided further financial support.
+Support for the Berlin Summit is provided by the Germany Ministry of Education and Research through its support of the German National Project WarmWorld.
+The ETH led Project EXCLAIM, the Hamburg Cluster of Excellence CLICCS, the Horizon2020 Project NextGEMS, the Institute for Atmospheric Physics of the Chinese Academy of Sciences and the Max Planck Institutes for Chemistry and for Meteorology provided further support.

 Contributions to the development and refinement of the concept of EVE include the World Meteorological Organization (WMO), World Climate Research Programme (WCRP), World Weather Research Programme (WWRP), and the GEWEX GASS Projects.